Required to Withdraw

 The outcome of the appeal will be determined by the Academic Standing Appeals Committee based on the information you provide.
 Under no circumstances will an appeal be accepted after the deadline.

-If you submit your appeal by the specified date and your appeal is successful, you will be able to remain registered in your Fall 2017 courses.
+If you submit your appeal by the specified date and your appeal is successful, you will be able to remain registered in your Fall 2019 and Winter 2020 courses.
 See How can I appeal the Requirement to Withdraw? for more information.

 You will be dropped from all courses you are registered in if: